- Download our Moving to Egypt Guide (PDF)

 Although Egypt had a widely publicised period of civil unrest in 2011, the situation has improved in the years since.
-That said, the Sinai Peninsula should still be avoided.
+That said, we recommend that expats avoid the Sinai Peninsula as this area is still a safety risk.
 Expats should check official safety reports before travelling to Egypt to stay up to date on the current political situation.

 Is Cairo really the only place to work?

 It depends.
 Expats employed by NGOs tend to work all around Egypt and volunteers often do the same.
 There are some schools in other cities hiring teachers.
-For most business employment, the jobs for expats are almost all in Cairo.
+For most business employment though, the jobs for expats are almost all in Cairo.